 Program partners include the LBJ Presidential Library, the University of Houston, Southern Methodist University, The University of Texas at San Antonio, and The University of Texas at Austin.

 As in past years, institutes will emphasize close interaction with scholars, the examination of primary sources, and the development of effective pedagogical strategies and engaging assignments and activities.

-The English language arts institutes in San Marcos (June 6–9) and Houston (June 20–23), titled "Writing Texas," will take place at Texas State University and the University of Houston and will focus on topics and skills central to the state's eleventh-grade ELA curriculum.
-Topics to be addressed include the regional literary traditions that have shaped Texas writing; Texas fiction, poetry, memoir, and journalism; and how Texas has been portrayed not only in literature but also visual art, music, television, and film.
+The English language arts institutes in San Antonio (June 11–14) and Austin (June 18–21), titled "Teaching the American Literary Tradition," will take place at The University of Texas at San Antonio and The University of Texas at Austin and focus on topics and skills central to the state's high school ELA curriculum.
+Topics to be addressed include the American Renaissance; the literature of the Civil War era and the Gilded Age; the Harlem Renaissance; American writing during the World Wars; contemporary American fiction and poetry; and how American life has been portrayed in not only literature but also music, drama, television, and film.

-The institutes are open to all middle and high school social studies, language arts, and humanities teachers but will focus on topics and skills central to the state's secondary social studies and language arts curricula.
+The institutes are open to all middle and high school social studies, language arts, and humanities teachers but will focus on topics and skills central to the state's secondary U.S. history and language arts curricula.
 Priority consideration will be given to early-career teachers in low-performing schools and districts.

 More information about each program is available in the Education section of the Humanities Texas website.
 Teachers interested in attending should submit an application as soon as possible, as admissions are rolling and space is limited.

 Please note that due to space limitations, you must be a registered participant to attend any of the institutes.

 These programs are made possible with support from the State of Texas and the National Endowment for the Humanities.

 The San Antonio institute is supported by the Kronkosky Charitable Foundation.